 - how the project is central to the field of Africana Studies

 - genesis, development, and execution of the project (including archival research, use of primary sources, new skills acquired, artistic techniques)

 - how the project has helped the applicant develop as a scholar

 - Letter of recommendation from a UMBC faculty member from whom the applicant has taken a course.
 Faculty recommenders may email letters directly to email@example.com.

 Submit all materials electronically to Wanda Soares Nottingham at firstname.lastname@example.org.

 Scholarly papers and Research Statements must be submitted electronically in PDF format as a single document.
-Multimodal and Visual Art submissions can be submitted through a USB drive, weblink in Research Statement, or in-person at the Department of Africana Studies office in the Fine Arts Building, Room 535 South.
+Multimodal and Visual Art submissions can be submitted through a USB drive, weblink in the Research Statement, or in person at the Department of Africana Studies office in the Fine Arts Building, Room 535 South.